apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 For that, `rtf` provides a **matrix** feature that functions in a similar way to matrices in [GitHub Actions][2].

-To convert a **value** from a single value to a matrix, move it under the `matrix` section of the test plan and provide an array of values you'd like to use:
+To convert a **value** from a single value to a matrix, move it under the `matrix.dimensions` section of the test plan and provide an array of values you'd like to use:

 > Remember to also remove it from the `values` section or your test plan will fail its check!